ajcr/probability-calculator/README.md

 Notice how easy it is to specify the constraints.
 Just the item's name (*blue*) and its desired count (*0*).
 Any comparison operators can be used (`==`, `!=`, `<`, `<=`, `>`, `>=`).

+We specify items in a collection via assignments, separated by semi-colons.

-If we wanted to allow a marble to be replaced after each draw, we would add the `--replace` flag.
+(If we wanted to allow a marble to be replaced after each draw, we would add the `--replace` flag.)

 ---